Monterey Trail High School: Academics

 Monterey Trail High School has received full WASC accreditation.
 As of 2007–2008, the graduation rate of Monterey Trail High School is 95.3% of students.

 Design and Technology Academy (DATA)

 The Design and Technology Academy (DATA) of Monterey Trail High School is an acclaimed technology program founded in 2004.
 The program offers three strands: Computer Science, Engineering, and Environmental Architecture.
 Currently students are enrolled in the program.
-DATA students enjoy the benefit of a close learning community that integrates teachers and students together.